Les Rita Mitsouko

 Les Rita Mitsouko (/fr/, translation: The Rita Mitsukos) were a French pop rock group formed by Fred Chichin and Catherine Ringer.
 The duo first performed as Rita Mitsouko at Gibus Club in Paris in 1980.
 They went on to become one of the most acclaimed musical acts in France.
 "Marcia Baila", their debut single produced by Conny Plank, went to number 2 in the French singles chart in 1984.
 They then started a collaboration with producer Tony Visconti on two albums: the No Comprendo (1986) and Marc & Robert (1988).
 "Singing in the Shower", sung as a duet with Sparks, was a commercial success in France and was then heavily played on US dance radio stations in 1988.
 Iggy Pop also collaborated with them on 1993's Système D, duetting with Ringer on "My Love Is Bad".

 Chichin died from cancer in 2007.
 Instead of continuing as Les Rita Mitsouko, Ringer completed a final tour, "Catherine Ringer chante Les Rita Mitsouko and more" (Catherine Ringer sings Les Rita Mitsouko and more), and started a solo career.

+Ringer died of cancer in 2026.

 History

-The duet has stated that the name "Rita Mitsouko" originated from the combination of Catherine Ringer's childhood friend and the name of a meal they enjoyed in a local Japanese restaurant soon after they met.
+The duo has stated that the name "Rita Mitsouko" originated from the combination of Catherine Ringer's childhood friend and the name of a meal they enjoyed in a local Japanese restaurant soon after they met.

 According to the French Wikipedia the name of the group was chosen to reflect the band's extremely diverse musical reference: Rita refers to the South American music (and the iconic actress Rita Hayworth).
 Mitsouko is the French spelling of the Japanese first name Mitsuko, and is also the name of a perfume by Guerlain.
 The group originally went by the name "Rita Mitsouko" but in 1985 "Les" was added when they realized that many people believed the name of the group was that of the singer.

 Rita Mitsouko began performing in the early 1980s in alternative spaces such as the Pali-Kao, a squatted factory building in Belleville, Paris.

 The band first achieved major popular success in 1985, with the release of the second single from their first album: "Marcia baila" rose to number 2 on the French record charts that summer.
 Philippe Gautier directed a vibrant and widely viewed music video to accompany the record.
 "Marcia Baila" is an homage to the choreographer and dancer Marcia Moretto, with whom Catherine Ringer had studied and performed in the 1970s.
 Moretto died of cancer in 1983 at the age of 36.

 Rita Mitsouko was a creative and eccentric first album, combining elements of punk, rock, synthpop and jazz.
 Coupled with the band's colorful, wild, over-the-top image, it brought Rita Mitsouko to the attention of some important anglophone listeners.
 In October 1985, they contributed a cover version of "All Tomorrow's Parties" for the Velvet Underground tribute album Les Enfants du Velvet.